by Grace R. Duncan

 Grace Duncan grew up with a wild imagination.
 She told stories from an early age – many

 of which got her into trouble.
-Eventually, she learned to channel that imagination into grace_nohateless troublesome areas, including fanfiction, which is what has led her to writing male/male erotica.
+Eventually, she learned to channel that imagination into less troublesome areas, including fanfiction, which is what has led her to writing male/male erotica.

 A gypsy in her own right, Grace has lived all over the United States.
 She has currently set up camp in East Texas with her husband and children – both the human and furry kind.